MichaelFirstAC/EventManager/README.md

 CREATE DATABASE EventManagementSystem;
 USE EventManagementSystem;
 ```
-3. Run the rest of the SQL script you have to create all the tables (Venue, Organizer, Event, etc.) and insert the initial sample data.
+3. Run these specific SQL Scripts in Order to insert the sample dummy data.

+   1. DatabaseQueryCreate
+   2. DatabaseQueryInsert
+   3. DatabaseQueryTicket
+   4. DatabaseAlterUser
+   5. DatabaseAlterTable

 ### Step 3: Configure the Backend